 WOW Catton Grove!

-The aim of the project is to provide young people, parents and their extended community with an extensive awareness, knowledge and ownership of the ‘world of work’ within their neighbourhood and beyond.
-It will build confidence between adults and children to have regular conversations about the world of work and feel well equipped to support each other to think about the future.
+The aim of the project was to provide young people, parents and their extended community with an extensive awareness, knowledge and ownership of the ‘world of work’ within their neighbourhood and beyond.
+It aimed to build confidence between adults and children to enable regular conversations about the world of work and feel well equipped to support each other to think about the future.

-The project is working with families of Catton Grove Primary School who will become the WOW Catton Grove Experts exploring their community’s past, present and find ‘world of work’ solutions for their futures.
+The project worked with families of Catton Grove Primary School who became the WOW Catton Grove Experts exploring their community’s past, present and find ‘world of work’ solutions for their futures.

 The Treasure Hunt